Ai in retail banking

 End-to-end encryptionEnsures that data is encoded from the point it’s created to when it reaches its endpoint, protecting it from being accessed by unauthorized users even if intercepted.

-Multi-factor authentication (MFA)Requires at least two different types of verification (one-time passwords, biometric authentication, push notifications), reducing the risk of unauthorized access to AI systems.
+Multi-factor authentication (MFA)Requires at least two different types of verification (one-time passwords, biometric authentication, push notifications), reducing the risk of unauthorized access.

 Access control and role-based accessRestrict access to AI systems and data based on user roles to ensure only authorized employees can access protected information.